k-box/k-box/docs/developer/extending-file-type-detection.md

 **Adding a new type**

-Adding a new mime type identification can be done via the `register` method on the `FileService` or `Files` facade.
+Adding a new mime type detection can be done via the `register` method on the `FileService` or `Files` facade.

 It require to specify:

 - the mimetype
-- the [Document Type](../user/documents/type-identification.md#document-type) associated with it
+- the [Document Type](../user/documents/type-detection.md#document-type) associated with it
 - the file extension normally used for that file type
 - the type identifier class that is able to identify the mime type from a file